AlecThomson/RACS-tools/README.md

   -n NSAMPS, --nsamps NSAMPS
                         nsamps for radio_beam.commonbeam.
 ```

+If finding a common beam fails, try tweaking the `tolerance`, `epsilon`, and `nsamps` parameters.
+See [radio-beam](https://radio-beam.readthedocs.io/en/latest/) for more details.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.